fingerprintjs/fingerprintjs-pro-chrome-extension-example/README.md

 You can install the example chrome extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/fingerprintjs-example-bro/knppbjgkegnlbhddedbilnfmnkdocekn).

-## Why it exists
+## How it works

 The Chrome extension environment has limited capabilities for external scripts running within content scripts.
-This repository showcases different strategies on how FingeprintJS Pro can be used in this ecosystem.

-## How it works

 The solution is split into two parts - **chrome-extension** and **website**.

-### Website
+## Website

 The website uses the Fingerprint Pro JavaScript agent as it normally would, and communicates with the Chrome extension.
 It is hosted on [Github Pages](https://fingerprintjs.github.io/fingerprintjs-pro-chrome-extension-example/).

-### Chrome Extension
+## Chrome Extension

 Provides a sample extension that consists of a popup page, background, and content script.

-## Strategies

 This repository contains two strategies that make our FingerprintJS Pro JavaScript agent work in the Chrome extension environment.